 The Centers for Disease Control and Prevention notes that an unfortunate number of marijuana users drive while high.
 Not everyone drives a car immediately after smoking marijuana, but some do.
 Others think letting two hours or so pass after getting high might be enough to drive safely, a severe error in judgment.

-Confusion could exist about mixed messages on marijuana’s benefit.
+Confusion could exist about mixed messages on marijuana’s benefits.
 People use marijuana to deal with pain, but pain-alleviation benefits have nothing to do with the psychological effect.
 As with someone under the influence of legal pain pills, anyone using marijuana should not drive when intoxicated.

 Penalties from DUI arrests

 Someone arrested for a DUI could face jail time and the loss of his or her license.
 Other charges may result, as the DUI arrest could lead to possession and other charges.
 Similarly, someone who causes an accident while high would likely face a personal injury lawsuit for any resulting harm or property damage.
 And yes, a DUI suspect may deal with both criminal and civil actions simultaneously.